 How did this happen?
 At this point in their downward trajectory, was TSR so desperate to move product onto shelves that they had no concern for the quality of the products they were putting their brand name on?
-I can’t think of any other good explanation, so let’s do some research… oh.
-Well, that presents a likely conjecture.
+I couldn’t think of any other good explanation, so I started digging around for answers.

-I’m just glad this is over so that I can move on, because this is going to make the upcoming Ed Greenwood novel feel like Tolstoy by comparison.
+In any event, I’m just glad this is over so that I can move on.
+This is going to make the upcoming Ed Greenwood novel feel like Tolstoy by comparison.
 There’s also a sequel to Once Around the Realms: 1996’s The Mage in the Iron Mask, also by Thomsen.
 (Gee, I wonder where he got the idea for that one from.)
 It’s possible that my mental health will have sufficiently recovered by that point that I’ll be willing to take a stab at it, but I make no promises.
 Now if you’ll excuse me, I’m going to go read a good novel to remind myself that it’s possible to find joy in literature.